So, you want to rank higher in Google.

 Here’s Matt Cutts answer to the question “Will backlinks lose their importance in rankings?”

-Hint: Use Monitor Backlinks to keep track of your backlinks profile and get alerts when your website gets new links.
+Hint: Use Monitor Backlinks to keep track of your backlink profile and get alerts when your website gets new links.

-Lately, Google has improved their algorithm significantly, especially after Google Hummingbird update and now understands your content structure.
+Lately, Google has improved their algorithm significantly, especially after the Google Hummingbird update, and now understands your content structure.